-The following information is taken substantially from the Clinical Trials page of the Australian Leukaemia Foundation’s website.
-Further detail is available at that page.
+The following information is taken substantially from the Clinical Trials page of the Australian Leukaemia Foundation’s website and from the MPN Advocates Network’s clinical trial page (an international MPN organisation).

 What is a clinical trial?